ansible-collections/overview/collection_requirements.rst

 Collections and Working Groups
 ==============================
 * Working group page(s) on a corresponding wiki (if needed.
 Makes sense if there is a group of modules for working with one common entity, e.g. postgresql, zabbix, grafana, etc.)
-* Issue for agenda (or pinboard if there aren't regular meetings) as pinned issue in the Repo
+* Issue for agenda (or pinboard if there aren't regular meetings) as pinned issue in the repository

 When moving modules between collections
 =======================================